pytorch/pytorch.github.io/_mobile/ios.md

 ## API Docs

 Currently, the iOS framework uses raw Pytorch C++ APIs directly.
 The C++ document can be found here https://pytorch.org/cppdocs/.
-To learn how to use them, we recommend exploring the [C++ front-end tutorials](https://pytorch.org/tutorials/advanced/cpp_frontend.html) on PyTorch webpage.
+To learn more about it, we recommend exploring the [C++ front-end tutorials](https://pytorch.org/tutorials/advanced/cpp_frontend.html) on PyTorch webpage.
 In the meantime, we're working on providing the Swift/Objective-C API wrappers to PyTorch.

 ## Issues and Contribution